Verano-20/MERN-List/README.md

 The API was also designed pre-development, which helped maintain my understanding of how the frontend and backend should work and interact.
 This was adjusted slightly as problems arose during development, but was mostly completed at the design stage.

 ## Backend Development and Authentication
 The backend of this project is based around user authentication with JSON Web Token.
 The decision to use JWT was not a statment on whether it is better than session-based, but simply an exploration of this method.
 As mentioned, I used a tutorial to help setup this system, and then integrated my own backend and API to work with it.
 Using this core as a solid platform to build on helped immensely with organising the structure of the app, and separating various dependancies into their own locations and files.
-Having separate files for configs, controllers, middleware, models, and routes made it much easier to make changes to the app easily and was very useful for debugging.
+Having separate files for configs, controllers, middleware, models, and routes made it much easier to make changes to the app and was very useful for debugging.
 While it appeared intimidating at first, I now fully appreciate the benefits of this structure.

 ## Frontend Development
 The frontend of this project is not currently built in React, and a React version is in development.
 Instead, this has first been built with vanilla HTML5, CSS3 and JS with jQuery.
 As mentioned, having a clear design to follow made this development much easier, as I could focus purely on the development and not have to make any major design decisions at the same time.
 Minor changes have been made from the original design, whether for technical reasons or because the design didn't work as well in practice.